jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-05-19-mobula7-hd-review-and-setup/index.md

  save
 ```

 Try it out for yourself and see what you prefer.
-I'll comeback and update the post as soon as I test with some other 3S batteries. **Personally for now, I prefer flying 2S with no throttle limits.** I find the experience very satisfactory and hassle free, with no extra configuration required.
+I'll come back and update the post as soon as I test with some other 3S batteries. **Personally, for now, I prefer flying 2S with no throttle limits.** I find the experience very satisfactory and hassle-free, with no extra configuration required.

 ### 🔝 <span id="upgrades" class="offset-top-nav">Potential upgrades</span>